Ismael-VC/PyReCall.jl/README.md

 ## Installation

-Within Julia, just use the package manager to run `Pkg.add("PyCall")` to install the files.
+Within Julia, just use the package manager to run `Pkg.add("PyReCall")` to install the files.
 Julia 0.5 or later is required.

-The latest development version of PyCall is available from
+The latest development version of PyReCall is available from
-<https://github.com/stevengj/PyCall.jl>.
+<https://github.com/stevengj/PyReCall.jl>.
 If you want to switch to
-this after installing the package, run `Pkg.checkout("PyCall"); Pkg.build("PyCall")`.
+this after installing the package, run `Pkg.checkout("PyReCall"); Pkg.build("PyReCall")`.

-By default on Mac and Windows systems, `Pkg.add("PyCall")` or `Pkg.build("PyCall")` will use the [Conda.jl](https://github.com/Luthaf/Conda.jl) package to install a minimal Python distribution (via [Miniconda](http://conda.pydata.org/docs/install/quick.html)) that is private to Julia (not in your `PATH`).
+By default on Mac and Windows systems, `Pkg.add("PyReCall")` or `Pkg.build("PyReCall")` will use the [Conda.jl](https://github.com/Luthaf/Conda.jl) package to install a minimal Python distribution (via [Miniconda](http://conda.pydata.org/docs/install/quick.html)) that is private to Julia (not in your `PATH`).
 You can use the `Conda` Julia package to install more Python packages, and `import Conda` to print the `Conda.PYTHONDIR` directory where `python` was installed.
-On GNU/Linux systems, PyCall will default to using the `python` program (if any) in your PATH.
+On GNU/Linux systems, PyReCall will default to using the `python` program (if any) in your PATH.

-The advantage of a Conda-based configuration is particularly compelling if you are installing PyCall in order to use packages like [PyPlot.jl](https://github.com/stevengj/PyPlot.jl) or [SymPy.jl](https://github.com/jverzani/SymPy.jl), as these can then automatically install their Python dependencies.
+The advantage of a Conda-based configuration is particularly compelling if you are installing PyReCall in order to use packages like [PyPlot.jl](https://github.com/stevengj/PyPlot.jl) or [SymPy.jl](https://github.com/jverzani/SymPy.jl), as these can then automatically install their Python dependencies.
 (To exploit this in